Featured in this post

 What Is Cloud Software?

-With more organizations focusing on digital transformation initiatives and looking to increase agility and mobility in their operations, most of us have heard the phrase “in the cloud,” when discussing technology and software applications.
+With more organisations focusing on digital transformation initiatives and looking to increase agility and mobility in their operations, most of us have heard the phrase “in the cloud,” when discussing technology and software applications.
 But what does it really mean?

 Cloud software is used as if it were installed in the servers of your own office.
 But, instead of on your local network, it is hosted, widely and readily available by an outside provider and accessed on-demand through any internet connection.
 This means your staff can access your cloud software from wherever they are using only a web-browser.